2020 Virtual Workshop

 Overview

-Thanks to the generous support of the Natural Resource Conservation Service’s Working Lands for Wildlife, and a grant through Pheasants Forever to Utah State University’s Restoration Consortium and Joe Wheaton’s ET-AL lab are able to deliver a free virtual workshops to NRCS conservationists and their partners.
-This series was envisioned by Jeremy Maestas (NRCS) and is possible thanks to partner matches by various local organizations in each state (see each state page) and matching funds from Utah State University.
-This grew out of the successful 2016 Enhancing Mesic Habitat Resilience in Sagebrush Ecosystems Workshop at Utah State University and the 2018 and 2019 workshop series.
+Thanks to the generous support of the Natural Resource Conservation Service's Working Lands for Wildlife and a grant through Pheasants Forever to Utah State University's Restoration Consortium and Joe Wheaton's ET-AL lab, we were able to deliver a free virtual workshop to NRCS conservationists and their partners.
+This series was envisioned by Jeremy Maestas (NRCS) and was made possible thanks to partner matches by various local organizations and matching funds from Utah State University.
+This workshop grew out of the successful 2016 Enhancing Mesic Habitat Resilience in Sagebrush Ecosystems Workshop and the 2018 and 2019 series.

 Odd 2020 Opportunity